geekypedia/Rester/README.md

 #### Online terminal

 Last but not least, if you want to run linux terminal commands within your application directory, you can do so from the browser.
+Just go here.

-Just go here: <a href="http://localhost:8080/terminal" target="_blank">http://localhost:8080/terminal</a>.
+<a href="http://localhost:8080/terminal" target="_blank">`http://localhost:8080/terminal`</a>.

+The credentials to use terminal are same as that of IDE.

 The terminal feature will usually not work in shared hosting environment, because they don't allow calling external processes from PHP.
 However, if you have hosted it on your own server, there won't be such restrictions.
 This will make it easy during development phase.
-The credentials to use terminal are same as that of IDE.

 How do I query APIs?
 -----